idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

   - **Rate** can also be set via the Statistics (Project > Statistics).

+So, in short:

+**To save the project settings in Templates**:
+  - Open a project with the resources you'd like to use and set the translation interface as you wish to reuse it.
+  - Quit CafeTran and reopen the program.
+  - In the Dashboard, check that all resources you wish to reuse are present, and that they are ticked.
+  - Dashboard menu button > Save project template.

+**To update an existing Template**:
+- Dashboard menu button > Project templates > select the one you wish to load.
+- Open a project, Quit CafeTran and save the template with the same file name.

+You can use your file manager to access the templates folder, rename you XML files and organize them in subfolders if you wish so.

+Advanced users may tweak XML settings by editing the XML file directly, but this is not recommended.
+Just use CafeTran Espresso to create and save templates.

 ## SOME USAGE EXAMPLES

 As it can be easily understood, templates are versatile and can be used in a number a ways.
 Here are some usage examples (these can be combined, of course):